Cudmore Grove Country Park

 The beaches are full of shells, particularly oyster, and the occasional lucky observer may even find a bronze age flint artefact, small mammal bone or shark’s tooth.

-Please make sure you just look on the beach, keep away from the eroding cliffs.
+Please make sure you just look on the beach and keep away from the eroding cliffs.

 Volunteering